jmcooper/angular-hogwarts-tdd-kata/README.md

     });
 ```

 I see when registering you are saving it to the ``WizardRepository``. **Yes.
-I will add enought to make it fail.**
+I will add enough to make it fail.**

 ### Test 3: Failing

 Looking at your test, you obviously need a ``mockWizardRepository`` that has a save method.
-But how are you going to convert ``course.id into a ``course``?  **I am going to get all the course from the course respository and then iterate over them until I find the one I want.**
+But how are you going to convert ``course.id into a ``course``?  **I am going to get all the course from the course repository and then iterate over them until I find the one I want.**

 That would have the code smell: **Inappropriate intimacy**.
 Can you think of another way?